 During your consultation, you discuss your inventions with your healthcare provider, and generally, they pass this information on to your other healthcare providers and add it to your medical record.

+Discussing your DNR wishes with your family might be a harder conversation, but it’s crucial.
 Be clear and direct about your intentions.
-Remember, this may be hard for your loved ones to understand, and they may have questions or concerns.
-Take the time to answer these questions patiently and avoid getting defensive.
-They don’t have to agree with your decision, but they will understand and must accept it.
+Depending on your wishes, this may be hard for your loved ones to understand, and they may have questions or concerns.
+They don’t have to agree with your decision, but they must accept it.

 Having a documented copy of your conversation with healthcare providers and your loved ones in writing is a great idea to ensure everyone is on the same page.
 You can store this document with Trustworthy and create a trusted network of people who have access to information at all times in case of an emergency.